blackcodherbootcamp/unit01-homework-github-starter-course/README.md

 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?

+## Lorraine's Edits

+* I have created a new branch and added a markdown section here as requested in the Tasks.

+* So far I have:
+  - Gained more confidence using command line
+  - Collaborated on a group github test project
+  - Become more fluent at creating markdown sections
+  - Learnt how to create a SSH key and connect to Git
+  - Need to do better at creating folders in my local repository before cloning projects as sometimes I forget

+* Here is a link to my  [Profile README](https://github.com/Lorriu)

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)